maxrahder/myapp/README.md

 - A component version &mdash; `Ext.froala.Editor`
 - A field version &mdash; `Ext.froala.EditorField`

 These components are wrappers around a Froala Editor instance.
-They are configured and used identiaclly, but the field version extends `Ext.field.Field`, and consequently, can be given a `name` and `value`, and be used in field panels and form panels.
+They are configured and used identically, but the field version extends `Ext.field.Field`, and consequently, can be given a `name` and `value`, and be used in field panels and form panels.